Lombiq/Orchard-UIKit/Readme.md

 ## Documentation

-Add the module to your solution and enable the `Lombiq UIKit - Showcase page` feature if you want to check out the currently available shapes.
+Add the module to your solution and enable the `Lombiq UI Kit - Showcase page` feature if you want to check out the currently available shapes.
 You can see them under `~/UIKitShowcase` after the feature is enabled.
 The example code for using these shapes can be seen in *[Views/Showcase/Showcase.cshtml](Views/Showcase/Showcase.cshtml)*.
 This module contains only those stylings which are needed for these shapes to work.

 ### Custom class and id

-For your own styling you can override the default class stylings, or you can create a new class and add it to the shape blockvia the `BlockClassName` parameter.
+For your own styling you can override the default class stylings, or you can create a new class and add it to the shape block via the `BlockClassName` parameter.

 If it is needed to add an Id for the container block, then you can do that with the `BlockId` parameter.